 Graphics Processing Unit or GPU

 Another way to differentiate between the Workstation and Gaming laptop is by looking at their Graphics Card.
 Mobile Workstations use professional and powerful Graphics cards such as NVIDIA Quadro, AMD FirePro, or Radeon Pro.
 These cards have better clock speeds with higher VRAM and can render plenty of images & graphics within seconds.
-The GPUs will process plenty of heavy tasks and have the better graphics processing power.
+The GPUs will process plenty of heavy tasks and have better graphics processing power.

 The gaming machines use GPUs made only for gaming & not for running any professional software or application.
 Gaming laptops generally use NVIDIA GeForce & AMD Radeon Cards.